sahaanirbannew/nli_legal_test_coliee_ovgu/README.md

         OR

-    > python3 main.py python3
+    > {python3} main.py {python3}
-    Here you provide your system defined python launcher as an extra argument
+    Here you provide your system defined python launcher as an extra argument.
+The arguments in both the curly braces will exactly be the same.
+Here, python3 is taken as an example.

 ### Testing